 Thread lifts are relatively less invasive and only need small openings, usually the size of needlepoint to insert the threads into the skin.
 The skin is not surgically lifted, instead, it’s the tension produced by the threads that make the skin look firmer and helps to hold the tissue in place.
 The incisions aren’t visible and no excess sagging skin is removed during the procedure.

-How Long The Results From Each Procedure Last?
+How Long do The Results From Each Procedure Last?

 When it comes to addressing facial ageing, a surgical facelift produces results that last the longest among all the solutions available.
 The results, generally, last for up to 5 years or longer.
 Seldom do patients choose to undergo a facelift surgery again due to the long recovery duration.
 However, they can consider minimally invasive or non-invasive procedures for maintenance.